Tropical Storm Chanthu (2004): Meteorological history

-Severe Tropical Storm Chanthu originated out of a weak area of low pressure associated with disorganized deep convective activity located about 480 kilometres (300 mi) east-southeast of Yap on June 5.
+Severe Tropical Storm Chanthu originated from a weak area of low pressure associated with disorganized deep convective activity located about 480 kilometers (300 mi) east-southeast of Yap on June 5.
 Low wind shear and weak diffluence allowed the system to gradually become organized; however, the following day, the Joint Typhoon Warning Center (JTWC) ceased monitoring the system for potential development.
-By June 7, convection redeveloped around the low and the JTWC resumed monitoring the low; later in the day, the Japan Meteorological Agency JMA, the Regional Specialized Meteorological Center for the western Pacific basin, classified it as a tropical depression.
-The same day, the depression entered the Area of Responsibility (AoR) of the Philippine Atmospheric, Geophysical and Astronomical Services Administration and was given the local name Gener.
+By June 7, convection redeveloped around the low, and the JTWC resumed monitoring it.
+Later that day, the Japan Meteorological Agency (JMA) classified it as a tropical depression.
+The same day, the depression entered the Philippine Area of Responsibility (PAR) of the Philippine Atmospheric, Geophysical and Astronomical Services Administration and was given the local name Gener.

-On June 8, the JTWC issued a Tropical Cyclone Formation Alert for the system as they anticipated it to develop into a tropical storm within 24 hours.
-At 0000 UTC on June 9, the JTWC designated the depression as Tropical Storm 08W while located about 795 km (495 mi) southeast of Manila, Philippines.
+On June 8, the JTWC issued a Tropical Cyclone Formation Alert for the system.
+At 00:00 UTC on June 9, the JTWC designated the depression as Tropical Storm 08W while located about 795 km (495 mi) southeast of Manila, Philippines.
 Several hours later, the storm made landfall on southern Leyte Island with winds of 55 km/h (35 mph 10-minute winds) according to the JMA and 75 km/h (45 mph 1-minute winds) according to the JTWC.
-Rapidly tracking towards the west-northwest in response to a subtropical ridge to the north, the storm traversed the Philippine islands by June 10.
+Shortly after, the system also made landfall in northern Cebu.
+At 12:00 UTC that same day, the storm made landfall in Panay.
+The next day, the system finally made landfall in Linapacan before resurfacing in the South China Sea, rapidly tracking towards the west-northwest in response to a subtropical ridge to the north.

-Late on June 10, the JMA upgraded the system to a tropical storm, at which time it received the name Chanthu; the name was contributed by Cambodia and is a type of flower.
-Not long after being named, convection associated with the storm became displaced from the center of circulation, leaving the low pressure center partially exposed.
+At 18:00 UTC on June 10, the JMA upgraded the system to a tropical storm, at which time it received the name Chanthu.
 As Chanthu neared Vietnam, it tracked over warm sea surface temperatures in the South China Sea, allowing the storm to quickly intensify.
-Outflow from the storm improved on June 11 and deep convection developed around the center of circulation.
+Outflow from the storm decreased on June 11.
 During a 12-hour span late on June 11 through early on June 12, the central barometric pressure of Chanthu dropped 15 hPa (mbar), falling to 975 hPa (mbar).

-The maximum sustained winds also rose at this time; the JMA assessed the storm to have peaked with winds of 110 km/h (70 mph 10-minute winds) as a severe tropical storm; however, the JTWC assessed Chanthu to have peaked as a Category 1 typhoon on the Saffir–Simpson hurricane scale with winds of 140 km/h (85 mph 1-minute winds).
+The system continued moving west-northwest in a faster pace.
+The maximum sustained winds also rose at this time; the JMA assessed the storm to have peaked with winds of 110 km/h (70 mph 10-minute winds) as a severe tropical storm on June 12; however, the JTWC assessed Chanthu to have peaked as a Category 1 typhoon on the Saffir–Simpson hurricane scale with winds of 140 km/h (85 mph 1-minute winds).
 Chanthu made landfall around 1200 UTC on June 12 near Qui Nhơn, Vietnam, at this intensity.
-Due to the interaction with land, the storm rapidly weakened, with the JMA classifying it as a tropical depression early on June 13.
-The remnants of the storm persisted over Cambodia until June 15 at which time it dissipated.
+Due to the interaction with land, the storm rapidly weakened, with the JMA downgrading the system into a tropical storm that same day.
+The JMA eventually classified the system as a tropical depression early on July 13.
+The remnants of the storm persisted over Cambodia until June 15, at which time it dissipated; by that time, the circulation was barely discernible.